Dragon Pulse Ampharos: A comprehensive meta analysis

 ATK DEF STA

-Raikou is the best Electric type attacker in the game, not only because of its great base stats but also because of its moveset, Thunder Shock and Wild Charge.
 Wild Charge is currently the best Electric type charge move in the game, and from this list, Raikou is the only one that is able to learn it.
-Even though Zapdos has the highest attack stat of them all, its current best moveset, Charge Beam and Thunderbolt, is slightly worse than Thunder Shock and Wild Charge, a fact that goes to show how important movesets are.
-Ampharos, on the other hand, has the lowest attack stat and Max CP in the list, and even Magneton (223) and Manectric (215) have a higher attack stat.
+Even though Zapdos has the highest attack stat of them all, its current best moveset, Thunder Shock and Thunderbolt, is slightly worse than Thunder Shock and Wild Charge, a fact that goes to show how important movesets are.

 The best Dragon type attackers in the game are compared in this article written by Josh Provines, which can give you an idea of how good they would be in comparison to Ampharos.
 To be completely honest, it does not even stand a chance against them, as they benefit from STAB, dual Dragon type movesets and legendary-tier attack stats, far from Ampharos’ capabilities.